xsuchy/ada-zangemann-cz/docbook/README.md

 ```
 - For aligning the titles in Scribus it is important to set the 'First Line Offset' in 'Text Properties' to anything other than 'Maximum Ascent', as that option will cause the text baseline to shift depending on the characters used.
 The best option is 'Line Spacing' to ensure the base font line position remains consistent even if the font and text size changes.
 - Consider replacing `<az:excerpt>` in favor of a `<phrase>` element in the alt-text of the mediaobject.
 In this way the individual phrase can be selected if needed while avoiding unnecessary duplication.
 - Add profiling condition based on language.
-This should work but doesn't.
-This seems to have to do with the default Docbook stylesheet profiling in combination with the translation.
-The resulting docbook stylesheet has top-level language `ada-ZANGEMANN` and explicit `xml:lang="en"` attributes for all elements not translated.
-Update: ada-ZANGEMANN language resulted from wrong .mo filename.
-Still the rest of the content does not appear, which might have to do with the top-level language in the document for which the profiling would need to be adjusted.
+  - This should work but doesn't:
 ```
 $(targets-print-headings-text): build/%/print-headings-text/Ada_Zangemann-print-headings-text.sla: build/%/Ada_Zangemann.dbk build/%/images/illustrations build/%/images/capitals xsl/scribus.xsl
 	mkdir -p $(@D)
 	if [ ! -h $(@D)/images ]; then ln -s ../images $(@D)/images; fi
 	xsltproc -o $@ --verbose --stringparam docbook-contents-file ../$< --stringparam profile.condition "headings-text;capitals-text" --stringparam profile.lang "$(subst build/,,$(subst /print-headings-text/Ada_Zangemann-print-headings-text.sla,,$@))" xsl/scribus.xsl templates/template-print.sla > $@.log 2>&1
 ```
+  - This seems to have to do with the default Docbook stylesheet profiling in combination with the translation.
+The resulting docbook stylesheet has top-level language `ada-ZANGEMANN` and explicit `xml:lang="en"` attributes for all elements not translated.
+Update: ada-ZANGEMANN language resulted from wrong .mo filename.
+Still the rest of the content does not appear, which might have to do with the top-level language in the document for which the profiling would need to be adjusted.
   - The additional paragraph in the acknowledgements could be handled using a condition, if it works correctly.
 Hacking a `</para><para>` into the element doesn't work as itstool fails this, calling `Warning: Could not merge en translation for msgid`.
+  - For languages to work properly, the profiling should not check the first element of the docbook file, the XML descriptor, because that also includes an language tag.
+An alternative approach might be to make a condition based on the language.
+This could be added in Makefile to be automatic.

 ### Request for feedback